Making the Most of Your Strategy with Engagement Pods LinkedIn

 This feature is exclusive to LinkBoost and the library keeps growing!
 You can still save your default comments and save time on future posts.

 The appropriate use of the tool brings security and sustainability to your strategy.
+It also helps build genuine connections, fostering deeper engagement and community building.
 This is a major concern for our development team.
 Below we list some good practices and how we incorporate these rules for balanced use:

 • Randomization: It is important to be aware of the pattern of engagement.
 In manual pods, this is not a problem.
 However, some tools trigger interactions right after the post is sent.
 This generates an accumulation of dozens of interactions in the first minute, making the automation pattern clear.
 With LinkBoost you can choose time intervals for each interaction (between 20 seconds and 3 mins), making the dynamics more natural.